Building Web Apps with Elm

 We aim for 100% satisfied developers, so if this course turns out not to be a good fit for you, we'll gladly issue you a 100% refund.

-Meet Mike & Nicole
+From Mike & Nicole

-Howdy, folks!
+Hey, there!
 Mike here.
 I love to create stuff and teach what I've learned.
 Over the past 20 years I've taught and used many languages to develop real applications, but there's a quality to Elm that feels special.
 I discovered it in late 2014 when looking for something fresh and fun to learn over the holidays.
 I'm as excited about Elm now as I was back then.
 Elm is what finally got me into functional programming.
 It made me a better programmer.
 And so I naturally can't help but want to share it with you!

 Together Nicole and I own and run The Pragmatic Studio.
 We'd love to have you join us in the Studio for this great course!
 Learn more about us…